nacholibre/photoshop_cc_case_sensitive_install_mac_osx/README.md

 And it doesn't just refuse to install on a case-sensitive drive, but it also requires to install on your *boot* drive as well!
 Srsly?

 Well, there's a solution.
 I've just stumbled upon [this](https://bitbucket.org/lokkju/adobe_case_sensitive_volumes), and I'm really anxious to share it.
-I've forked the code to update it for CS6.
+I've forked the code to update it for Photoshop CC.

 ## Prerequisites